When Should You Use High Beams? A Comprehensive Guide to Safe Night Driving

 Understanding High Beam Headlights

 High beam headlights are designed to provide maximum illumination, allowing you to see farther down the road than your regular low beam headlights.
 They project a bright, intense light that is invaluable in situations where visibility is significantly reduced.
 However, this intensity also means they can cause glare and temporarily blind other drivers if used improperly.
-Therefore, understanding when should you use high beams is critical.
+Therefore, understanding when should you use high beams and when not to use them is critical.

 When Should You Use High Beams?